conmaol/maglocunus/AI/misc/GenAI-TradAI.md

-A <mark>classifier</mark> is a computer which decides which of a small set of predefined output classes the input belongs to.
+A <mark>classifier</mark> is a computer (program) which decides which of a small set of predefined output classes the input belongs to.
 - A <mark>binary classifier</mark> is a classifier with just two output classes (eg. `True` and `False`).

-A <mark>machine-learner</mark> is a computer which builds classifiers.
+A <mark>machine learning system</mark> is a computer (program) which builds classifiers.
 It takes in a collection of inputs, and then outputs a (trained) classifier.

 A <mark>supervised learner</mark> is a machine-learners whose input is <mark>pre-classified</mark>.